buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + The Page Level; and
 + The Site Level *

 The components and patterns we design – the content elements that make up our pages – **will have their own information architecture that we need to consider at the micro-level**.
+As we design patterns for user interfaces we need to consider how their content is organised, hierarchically.

 Similarly, pages will have a page-level information architecture, that relates to the context in which they’re consumed, for example, in a browser in a desktop or a mobile context. **How pages are laid out, with a considered hierarchy, will help users achieve their goals.**

-At the macro-level, we need to **consider the overall information architecture of the site or application we’re building**.
-We need to **ensure that we organise our information clearly**, ensuring users understand the overall structure of the site and enabling them to build a ‘mental model’ of how everything is organised.
+At the macro-level, we also need to **consider the overall information architecture of the site or application we’re building**.
+We need to **ensure that we organise our information clearly**, ensuring users understand the overall structure of the site that enabled them to build a ‘mental model’ of how everything is organised.

-With the overview covered, let’s get down to business and explore some further building blocks of user interfaces: patterns.
+With an overview of this chapter covered, let’s get down to business and explore some further building blocks of user interfaces: patterns.

 \* Our site might, of course, be an app.